 Depending on your DXP setup and products included, you will have two or more environments between which deployment is done.
 You can deploy to Integration, Preproduction, and Production yourself.
 See Deploying and DXP self-deployment guide.

 The following scenarios are typical for the environments.
 The number of environments is based on the specific cloud package in your solution.
-See the Optimizely Digital Experience Platform Service Description for details.

 - Integration – Partners and customers deploy the full solution, as daily builds or continuous releases.
 You can validate initial integrations with external systems, perform functional testing, and add initial content for a first-time deployment.
 The integration environment has fixed configuration and no automatic scaling.
 Cloudflare cache and its Polish feature are bypassed with the hostname

 - Preproduction – Used to test production deployment, and verify performance and operational functionality.
 You also can use it for UAT, load testing, or approved penetration testing.
 Preproduction scales automatically.